 Everyone should have access to quality, affordable healthcare, including preventative services, regardless of their economic background or medical history.
-While I was not in Congress when it became law, I support the goals of the Affordable Care Act and will work to strengthen and improve it.
-I also believe that robust funding of research programs at the National Institutes of Health and other agencies is key to improving outcomes for patients and reducing costs in our health care system.
+I was not in Congress when it became law, but I support the goals of the Affordable Care Act and will work to strengthen and improve it.
+I also believe that robust funding of research programs at the National Institutes of Health and other agencies is key to improving outcomes for patients and reducing costs in our healthcare system.

 What I am Doing for You

 I'm an original cosponsor of, I voted for, and the House passed H.R.
 3755, the Women's Health Protection Act, to codify the Roe v.
 Wade decision by creating a statutory right for health care providers to provide abortion care, and a corresponding right for their patients to receive that care, free from medically unnecessary restrictions - such as mandatory waiting periods, biased counseling, two-trip requirements, and mandatory ultrasounds - that single out abortion and impede access.
 Abortion care is healthcare.